 QCEA is a member of advocacy networks EPLO (European Peacebuilding Liaison Office) and HRDN (Human Rights and Democracy Network), as well as a number of Quaker networks.
 We are an international not-for-profit organisation (AISBL) under Belgian law.

-To read our Strategic Plan click here.
+To read our Strategic Plan, which outlines our work now and in the near future, click here.

-Quaker House in Brussels, an Art Nouveau building of architectural distinction, is home to the offices of QCEA.
+Quaker House in Brussels, an art nouveau building of architectural distinction, is home to the offices of QCEA.
 It has meeting rooms for conferences and informal gatherings which are available to organisations for public and private meetings.
 Read more >>